ss8319/BrainIAC/README.md

 ## Downstream tasks

-BrainIAC supports multiple downstream tasks through a common pipeline.
-The pipeline consists of:
+BrainIAC was validated on multiple downstream tasks through a common pipeline.

 - **Common Components**:
   - `config.yml`: Central configuration file for all tasks